DataDog/documentation/content/en/continuous_integration/setup_pipelines/jenkins.md

 3. Restart Jenkins for the changes to take effect.

-**Note**: Do not use the Jenkins UI interface to activate logs collection, as trace collection might be disabled when saving settings using the UI.
+**Note**: Do not use the Jenkins web GUI to activate logs collection, as trace collection might be disabled when saving settings using the GUI.

 ## Set the default branch name